 The FirstVu also features LED or Infrared illumination for recording in low light; the ability to take still images; pre-event recording capabilities; extensive chain of custody protection; high-resolution video with an integrated LCD screen for review; wide-angle camera view; “Mark” feature; ability to add detailed meta information such as Event ID, Incident ID, Age, Ethnicity, and more; 16GB of secure internal memory and optional removable microSD cards to add memory or activate redundant recording; a long-lasting rechargeable and quickly removable lithium polymer battery; and more.

-With more products and innovations already in the works, Digital Ally continues to strive towards arming law enforcement with the ultimate evidence recording capabilities coupled with convenience and ease of use to maintain the highest levels of safety and utilization.
-“Our focus remains on protecting and serving the officers who have devoted themselves to doing the same for us,” vowed Ross.
-“That’s what thousands of departments have come to expect from us, and that’s what we’ll continue to deliver.”
+With more products and innovations already in the works, Digital Ally continues to strive towards arming every industry with the ultimate liability protection, performance and enforcement, and evidence recording capabilities coupled with convenience and ease of use to maintain the highest levels of safety and utilization.
+“Our focus remains on protecting and serving those who have devoted themselves to doing the same for us,” vows Stanton E. Ross, Chief Executive Officer of Digital Ally.
+“That’s what thousands have come to expect from us, and that’s what we’ll continue to deliver.”